Skip to main content

 GET /api/orders/456 → A specific order (regardless of user)

 I generally prefer flat structures with query parameters for filtering.
 Deep nesting (/api/users/123/orders/456/items/789) becomes unwieldy fast.
+Three levels deep and your frontend developer is already cursing your name.

 HTTP Methods and Status Codes